Washburn, Tennessee: Geography

 While many smaller communities exist in the area, such as Joppa, Powder Springs, Tater Valley, Liberty Hill, and Thorn Hill, Washburn is considered to be the central town of northern Grainger County, due to its access to most county services.

 Economy

-Commercial and public services include a bank, post office, storage center, school, library, a Dollar General store and a medical clinic, as well as several private businesses.
+Commercial and public services include a bank, post office, storage center, school, library, and a medical clinic, as well as several private businesses.

 Education

 Washburn is home to the only operating public school in northern Grainger County.
 The Washburn School complex is a pre-kindergarten through 12th grade school.